ankeetmaini/blog/content/posts/leadership-lessons-from-tiger-3.md

 |What went well? | What went wrong? |
 |------------|---------------------|
-The project was delivered meeting the exit criteria | Project was executed in a totally random manner
-| | No blueprint, plan existed
-| | Huge army of people hired with sub-par skills – they fired so many dead bullets, not one hit the target (enemy)
-| | A culture of total chaos; toxic work environment
-| | Leaders weren’t meeting with each other 1:1 and were communicating major decisions directly in all-hands
+The project was delivered meeting the exit criteria | Project was executed in a totally random manner <br> No blueprint, plan existed <br> Huge army of people hired with sub-par skills – they fired so many dead bullets, not one hit the target (enemy) <br> A culture of total chaos; toxic work environment <br> Leaders weren’t meeting with each other 1:1 and were communicating major decisions directly in all-hands

 > **Lesson – Culture and alignment form the bedrock of Leadership and defines future successes or failures.** A project of this magnitude was undertaken without Leadership buy-in and alignment was sought between stakeholders as the project was being executed.
 Bad hiring where people were hired in huge numbers without a proper interview process which took the entire team down.
 Toxic culture where Women in Leadership don’t recognise Women for equal work – classic case of Gender Inequality. `Tiger` got the entire credit at the end and `Zoya` wasn’t mentioned at all by the Pakistani PM 😭